nikolan123/aimpyfly/README.md

  - Viewing user profiles
  - Setting the profile of python client
  - Viewing away messages
- - Setting the way message of the python client
+ - Setting the away message of the python client
  - Selecting client type.

 I encourage contributions to help build out this functionality!